85ip9gh/cube-store-application/README.md

     - does this with a get request with multiple request queries(sort and limit) and one request parameter(category)

 ## 01/06/2024
 - Generate 25 more cubes, will probably not use all

+## 01/07/2024
+- Add some of the generated cubes to cube-details.json file

 # Website Versions: